Princess Shanti Singh of Nepal: Life

-In 1972, she founded the Nepal Leprosy Relief Association and went on to become its patron in 1994.
+In 1972, she founded the Nepal Leprosy Relief Association and became its patron in 1994.
 A life member of the Nepalese Red Cross Society and the Family Planning Association, Princess Shanti also greatly contributed to the welfare of disabled people, becoming the president of the Disabled Welfare Fund Management Committee in 1987.

-She was killed in the Nepalese royal massacre on June 1, 2001, along with nine other members of the Nepalese royal family.
+She was killed in the Nepalese royal massacre on 1 June 2001, along with nine other members of the Nepalese royal family.